 Going In.
 I seriously recommend not driving to the stadium.
 If you did drive to Montréal, leave your car at the hotel's parking deck.
-Getting to the Olympic Stadium by public transportation is easy.
-The Green Line goes to Station Pie-IX (pronounced "pee noof," and named for Pope Pius IX), and because of Montréal's cold weather, you can use the Underground City system to walk directly from the subway to the inside of the stadium.
+Getting to the Parc Olympique complex by public transportation is easy.
+The Green Line goes to Station Pie-IX (pronounced "pee noof," and named for Pope Pius IX), and is used for the entirety of the park because of Montréal's cold weather, although going 1 station further, to Viau, would be better for Saputo Stadium.

-Its field also runs north-to-south, and, unlike most outdoor facilities in Canada, is natural grass.
-The Impact have played there since their foundation in 2008 as a lower-division side, and were promoted to MLS in 2012.
+Its field runs north-to-south, and, unlike most outdoor facilities in Canada, is natural grass.
+The stadium opened in 2008, and the Impact were founded the same year, as a lower-division side, and were promoted to MLS in 2012.
 Just as the Red Bulls have RBNY II, the Impact have a farm team, F.C.
 Montreal, as a replacement lower-division side that plays there.

-Parc Olympique also includes an arena named for Canadiens great Maurice Richard, with a statue of him outside; the Velodrome cycling center, now a nature museum called the Biodome; the Montreal Botanical Garden and the Montreal Insectarium.
+Parc Olympique also includes the Olympic Stadium; an arena named for Canadiens great Maurice Richard, with a statue of him outside; the Velodrome cycling center, now a nature museum called the Biodome; the Montreal Botanical Garden and the Montreal Insectarium.
 But you don't want to see a museum devoted to bugs.